 Parks and open space require a different type of operations and maintenance than single benefit flood infrastructure.
 Parks and open space are designed for a variety of purposes, and amenities such as lighting, restrooms, and seating are necessary for some uses.
-Maintaining a park is more expensive than maintaining typical flood infrastructure; however, parks and open space provide multiple benefits to communities and natural systems.
+Maintaining a park is more expensive than maintaining typical flood infrastructure; however, parks and open space provide multiple benefits to communities and natural systems through built amenities as well as programming (e.g., outdoor classrooms and public gathering spaces).
 The range of skills needed is often varied as well, ranging from native vegetation experts to recreation field care to janitorial staff and facility operators.
 Parks, trails, and open space operations and maintenance includes elements such as: